 The problem with copy is that almost everyone in the business world can write, and so they think copy is easy, intern-work, get someone to do it, and don’t fret about it.
 We wish you the best of luck.

 Advertisements, taglines, a call to action—all copy.
 The “About Us” section on your website, a social media post about your COVID policy, that little blurb on the menu about where the vegetables come from—copy, copy, and copy.
-Copy can be nuanced poetry, unfolding like a piece of origami, or it can be a bullhorn to the brain, a one-two punch of “this is what I want you to know!”
+Copywriting can be nuanced poetry, unfolding like a piece of origami, or it can be a bullhorn to the brain, a one-two punch of “this is what I want you to know!”
 Whatever the medium, whatever the mode, the message must succeed in its goal, whether that’s to move people, to make them pay attention, or to communicate a vital piece of information.
 The difference between good copy and bad copy is simply whether or not the copy achieves its intended goal.

 Once we’ve created or refreshed a brand for a client, the first step in bringing the brand to life is almost always a website.
 Websites can be complicated beasts, but they don’t have to be for you, that’s why you hired us.
 A website for a brand is an interactive advertisement and storefront, it’s a digital beacon, a billboard you can click on.
 Great websites combine beautiful and seamless design with engaging language that makes you want to keep reading.